Pirate Radio Stations

 Swashbuckling sounds: The history of pirate radio stations

-Whether you’re looking for an outlet for your brand, or you’re just trying to see how people respond to your sound, you can submit music to online radio stations, post videos on YouTube and more.
+Whether you’re looking for an outlet for your brand or just trying to see how people respond to your sound, you can submit music to online radio stations, post videos on YouTube, and more.

 Of course, this doesn’t mean that it’s not difficult to become a famous musician in 2019.
 The difference is that struggling artists can find the opportunities they need to get their voice heard.

-In the 1950s, 60s and beyond; however, it was far more challenging to make your way into the industry.
+In the 1950s, 60s, and beyond, it was far more challenging to make your way into the industry.
 Countless musicians were beholden to record companies and radio stations who refused hundreds of demo tapes every month.

-In the UK, the British Broadcasting Corporation maintained a monopoly over the radio for many years.
+In the United Kingdom, the British Broadcasting Corporation maintained a monopoly over the radio for many years.
 With the support of the British government, the BBC determined exactly what radio station listeners could tune into each day.

 Enter the dawn of pirate radio.